tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 This overrides the existing `registration_register` URL mapping, provided to us in the standard, out-of-the-box `django-registration-redux` `urls.py` module, and replaces the URL we jump to with a mapping to our new class-based view.

 ## Class-Based Views {#section-hints-class-based-views}
 What is a class-based view, though?
-What *exactly* have we made you code up in the example solution above?
+What *exactly* have we made implement up in the example solution above?
 Class-based views are a more sophisticated and elegant mechanism for handling requests.
 Rather than taking a functional approach as we have done so far in this tutorial -- that is creating *functions* in Rango's `views.py` module to serve requests -- the class-based approach means creating classes that inherit and implement a series of methods to handle your app's requests.

-For example, rather than checking if a request was a HTTP `GET` or a HTTP `POST` request, class-based viewed allow you to implement a `get()` and `post()` method within the class handling your request for a given view.
+For example, rather than checking if a request was an HTTP `GET` or an HTTP `POST` request, class-based viewed allow you to implement a `get()` and `post()` method within the class handling your request for a given view.
 When your project and handlers become more complex, using a class-based approach is the more preferable solution.
-You can look at the [Django Documentation for more information about Class Based Views](https://docs.djangoproject.com/en/2.1/topics/class-based-views/).
+You can look at the [Django Documentation for more information about class-based views](https://docs.djangoproject.com/en/2.1/topics/class-based-views/).

 To give you more of an idea about how class-based views work, let's try converting the `about()` view from a functional-based to a class-based approach.
 First, in Rango's `views.py` module, define a class called `AboutView` which inherits from the `View` base class.
 This base class needs to be imported from `django.views`, as shown in the example code below.